developervikky/learning-git/README.md

 # learning-git
 # changes from feature-one branch
-# changes from maain branch online -1
+# changes from main branch online -12
-# changes from maain branch online -2
+# changes from main branch online - 13